 The artistic potential of spandex is still being explored.
 The future of this medium will be shaped by a focus on sustainability and technology.

-- Smart Textiles: The future of spandex art will likely involve the use of smart textiles that can respond to external stimuli.
+Smart Textiles: The future of spandex art will likely involve the use of smart textiles that can respond to external stimuli.
 An artist could create a piece that changes color with the temperature, emits light in response to sound, or changes its shape with a viewer's touch.
 This will create a truly interactive and living piece of art.

 Conclusion

 Spandex has transformed from a purely functional material to a revolutionary artistic medium.
 Its unique blend of elasticity, responsiveness, and versatility is allowing artists to create a new generation of sculptures and installations that are dynamic, interactive, and alive.
+From large-scale public art that moves with the wind to intimate textile pieces that explore tension and form, spandex is a material that is pushing the boundaries of what is possible.